Sonictherocketman/sonictherocketman.github.io/archive/reading-report/article.md

 <div id="year-by-year" class="hide"></div>

 <small id="last-updated"></small>

+### About this Page

+This page tracks my current reading statistics.
+Charts on this page are updated semi-frequently and irregularly.
+All data is exported from the excellent app [Book Tracker](https://booktrack.app).
+For more info on the app and my recent reading, check out [this post from 2022](/archive/reading-milestones-attention-spans-and-cool-charts/).
+If you're interested in books I recommend, then please check out [my recommendations page](/archive/bookshelf).

+This page serves partly as a cool place to show off some data as well as a way to motivate myself to read more and more consistently.
+Enjoy!

 <script src="/bin/d3.js"></script>
 <noscript>Sorry, you'll need JS enabled in order to view the cool charts I made for this page.</noscript>